locana-co/PMT/Documentation/README.md

 ##### Parameter(s)

 1.  user\_id (integer) – **Required**.
 User\_id of user requesting edits.
-2.  contact\_id (integer) – Optional.
-Contact\_id of existing contact to edit, if left null then a new contact record will be created.
+2.  contact\_id (integer) – **Required for update and delete operations**.
+Contact\_id of existing contact to update or delete, if left null then a new contact record will be created.
 3.  json (json) - **Required**.
 Key/value pair as json of field/values to edit.
 Column names are case sensitive.
 Enclose all values in double quotes, including null. **If your text values include a single quote, use two adjacent single quotes, e.g., 'Dianne''s dog'.
 This is because PostgreSQL